shuozhixu/academicwriting/README.md

 For general writing style, I highly recommend [this book](https://www.amazon.com/Elements-Style-Fourth-William-Strunk/dp/020530902X).
 Chinese speakers may also be interested in [this book](https://www.amazon.com/English-Exposed-Mistakes-Chinese-Speakers/dp/9888390759).

+## Main text

-Below I give a list of some specific rules in writing an academic paper using LaTeX:
+Below I give a list of some specific rules in writing the main text of an academic paper using LaTeX:

 - Use one, not two, space after a period, [unless you are typing on an acutal typewritter](https://slate.com/technology/2011/01/two-spaces-after-a-period-why-you-should-never-ever-do-it.html) - even [APA changed their recommendation](https://apastyle.apa.org/style-grammar-guidelines/punctuation/space-after-period)
 - Italicize all variables, but not non-variables.
 Follow this rule everywhere, including figures and tables.
 For example,